DarwinNE/innuhs_pyramid/README.md

 *__Good luck, you'll need it!__*

-The game is currently playable on the Commodore 128 (in 80-column mode), on the VIC-20 with the 16K RAM expansion, on the 64, Plus4, PET with 32K.
+The game is currently playable on the Commodore 128 (in 80-column mode), on the VIC-20 with the 16K RAM expansion, on the 64, Plus4, and PET with 32K.
 To play on a TI99/4A you will need a 32K RAM expansion, Editor/Assembler cartridge, and disk drive; for the 80 column version you will need an F18A video adapter.
 Additionally the game plays on a modern computer terminal.